 The Signs and Symptoms of PTSD

-For many Veterans, the signs of their PTSD go unnoticed.
+For many Veterans and First Responders, the signs of their PTSD go unnoticed.
 They simply think that they are having a hard time adjusting back to non-military life, or they may ignore their symptoms due to concerns about the stigma sometimes associated with seeking mental health care.
 PTSD is a complex condition because it can cause a range of symptoms that can change from situation to situation, or even day-to-day.
 However, specialists have identified specific symptoms that are specific to PTSD:

 Intrusive or Unwanted Thoughts

-Many Veterans will experience intrusive thoughts and memories, called flashbacks, of specific traumatizing events that are experienced or witnessed.
-For the Veteran experiencing a flashback, it will feel like they are reliving the event and can cause retraumatization.
+Many Veterans and First Responders will experience intrusive thoughts and memories, called flashbacks, of specific traumatizing events that are experienced or witnessed.
+For the Veteran or First Responder experiencing a flashback, it will feel like they are reliving the event and can cause re-traumatization.

 Avoidance of Trauma Reminders